 Make sure you comply with relevant legislation

-- If you hold information about your customers you must comply with the Data Protection Act.
-You may need to notify the Information Commissioner’s Office of the information you are collecting, and for which purpose.
+- If you hold information about your customers, you must comply with the General Data Protection Regulation.
+You may need to notify the Information Commissioner's Office of the information you are collecting, and for what purpose.

 - Create a customer survey using SurveyMonkey.

 - Read customer service insights and research from the Institute of Customer Service.